 Dr. Aman works alongside your PCP but does not function as a PCP.
 This is because she is unable to provide visits for acute illness such as cough, fever or infection which a PCP normally covers.
 Also, RESTORE does not provide annual PAP smears or vaccinations.
 It is in your best interest to be able to utilize your insurance for your PCP visits.
 If you have already been prescribed pain medications or sleeping pills, these should be refilled through your PCP.

 Dr. Aman is able to refer you to any specialists that you may need to see, order medications from your pharmacy, order blood work, and order diagnostic tests such as ultrasound or MRI like all internal medicine physicians.
-These items can be billed through your insurance.
+These items can be billed through your insurance however we recommend that you check with your insurance since all plans are different.

 Please feel free to call our office before making an appointment.
 Our staff is happy to answer any questions you may have about which type of provider will best serve your needs.

-Our massage and acupuncture services are always available individually for acute or chronic problems.
-For example if you are experiencing a new pain (acute problem) or chronic pain, you can call our office to make an appointment with our acupuncturist or massage therapist.
+Our acupuncture services are always available individually for acute or chronic problems.
+For example if you are experiencing a new pain (acute problem) or chronic pain, you can call our office to make an appointment with our acupuncturist.

-You are also welcome to make an individual appointment with any of our other practitioners, however our model works best when your care is integrated and holistic.
+You are also welcome to make an individual appointment with any of our other practitioners, however our model works best when your care is team-based, integrated, and holistic.

-Appointments can be requested by calling our center at 214-396-0500 or emailing us at info@theRestoreCenter.com.
-Once your appointment has been made, we would like to spend about 10-minutes with you on the phone to review what you can expect from your visit and answer any questions you may have.
+Appointments can be requested by calling our center at 214-396-0500 or emailing us at info@theRestoreCenter.com and our front office staff will be happy to help you schedule.
 Your name, date of birth, phone number, and email will be entered into our system.
-You will then receive a welcome email from Power2Patient with instructions on how to join our patient portal to complete the medical profile on-line prior to your appointment.
+You will then receive a welcome email from Power2Patient with instructions on how to join our patient portal to complete the medical questionnaire online prior to your appointment.

-Unfortunately, we are unable to provide walk- in appointments but same-day appointments may be available.
-Please call our center at 214-396-0500 to request a same day appointment.
+Unfortunately, we are unable to provide walk- in appointments but same-day appointments may be available for some of our services.
+Please call our center at 214-396-0500 to request a same day appointment and we will do our best to accommodate your needs.

 An exercise physiologist is a health professional who specializes in exercise prescription and rehabilitation using scientific evidence-based approaches.
 All exercise physiologists must have a four-year college degree and extensive practical experience in order to be accredited.
 American College of Sports Medicine (ACSM) accreditation is the gold standard.
-Exercise physiologist provides expert exercise advice and lifestyle strategies to manage chronic illness, rehabilitate chronic pain and injuries, enhance weight loss, and to improve fitness and general well being.
+Exercise physiologists provide expert exercise advice and lifestyle strategies to manage chronic illness, rehabilitate chronic pain and injuries, enhance weight loss, and to improve fitness and general well-being.
 They are specially trained in working with people who have chronic medical conditions.

 If you would like expert advice to manage complex needs, or to achieve your results faster, an exercise physiologist can help rehabilitate your chronic pain or injury while also improving your strength and fitness.
 These injuries and conditions can include: